Alazne: I will keep working on the project even if I have to do it from home

 I have learnt a lot during these months, especially about working together as a team and finding solutions for difficult situations.
 My goal is to keep working in the project until the situation improves, even if I have to do it from home.

 Even though we had to leave India and the schools were closed, there is currently a lot of work in the projects.
 My teammates and I are working from home with whatever we can to support the project.

 – Alazne, September 2019 Team

 Read more about the experiences from the September team…

-Sabina gave us her insights about her project period in Mzimba, Malawi.
-She was working with Carlos on projects related to preschool and teacher training.
-Both of them keep supporting the initiatives they started from their homes in Romania and Spain.
+Sabina gave us her insights about her project period in Mzimba, Malawi where she and team mate Carlos worked on projects related to preschool and teacher training.
+Currently they support the projects from Europe.

 Even though we were forced to leave Malawi prematurely, Sabina and I are still supporting our projects in Mzimba (Malawi), from home.
 We have different kind of projects and this one is about sustainability.